Total pageviews

 Anishinaabe worldview

-To the Anishinaabe Peoples, bimaadiziwin or life has always been characterized and driven by factors of a material as well as spiritual nature.
-Anishinaabe izhinamowin - our worldview - as well as the social structure of our communities and our cultural traditions are based on the presumption that existence is a dynamic and continuous interplay between all of creation.
-This mutual interaction between life forces is continuously changing, but also affects and is affected by everyone and everything around us and from the past, present, and future.
+For the Anishinaabe Peoples, bimaadiziwin, or life, has always been influenced by both material and spiritual elements.
+Anishinaabe izhinamowin - our worldview - along with the social structure of our communities and cultural traditions, is founded on the belief that existence is a dynamic and continuous interaction among all of creation.
+This mutual interaction between life forces is ever-changing, impacting and being impacted by everyone and everything around us, spanning the past, present, and future.

-Although everything and everyone – natural objects and phenomena, human beings, man-made objects, animals, plant beings, spirit beings- is interconnected and exists beyond linear time and space, what distinguishes some beings from others is how they exist in the world in relation to others.*
+While all things and beings—natural objects and phenomena, humans, man-made objects, animals, plants, and spirit entities—are interconnected and transcend linear time and space, what sets certain beings apart is the manner in which they exist in relation to others in the world.*

-This notion, of how everything exist in the world in relation to other beings, brings us to the subject of bimaadizi and bimaadad, two interconnected, complementary types of existence that are both part of bimaadiziwin, or Life.
+This notion, of how everything in the world exists in relation to other beings, leads us to the topic of bimaadizi and bimaadad, two interconnected and complementary forms of existence that are both aspects of bimaadiziwin, or Life..

 _______________________________________________________________________________